rpucella/rpucella.github.io/courses/webdev-sp24/notes/__src/mvc.md

 developped and the programming language being used.
 For instance, whether the view or the controller is a single object or multiple objects depends on application and language.

-((TK MVC is pretty broad, and can take various forms, each claiming to be MVC))

 The controller calls the model using the actions that the model provides.
 So the controller need to know about the model.
 In most uses of MVC, the model doesn't know about the controller or the view.
 It provides actions for the controller to imvoke.
 But how does the view know when to update